evanodell/evanodell.com/projects/datasets/hansard-data/index.md

 ## Sentiment Classification Methods

 The speeches have been classified for sentiment using a total of three libraries from the R package [`lexicon`](https://cran.r-project.org/package=lexicon) by Tyler Rinker, one from the [`syuzhet`](https://cran.r-project.org/package=syuzhet) package by Michael Jockers, and [one by Ludovic Rheault, Kaspar Beelen, Christopher Cochrane and Graeme Hirst](https://github.com/lrheault/emotion).
-All classification has used the method in Tyler Rinker's [`sentimentr`](https://cran.r-project.org/package=sentimentr) package.
+All classification has used the method in Tyler Rinker's [`sentimentr`](https://cran.r-project.org/package=sentimentr) package {% cite rinker2017 --file hansard-data %}.
 The libraries are:

 1. The [AFINN](http://www2.imm.dtu.dk/pubdb/views/publication_details.php?id=6010) library, labelled `afinn`.
 The AFINN library was accessed through Matthew Jockers's [`syuzhet`](https://cran.r-project.org/package=syuzhet) package. {% cite nielsen2011 --file hansard-data %}.